 As is often the case in a small town, Harrisville doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Harrisville is quite a bit lower than the national average among all cities of 21.84%: just 10.83% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Harrisville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.83% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Harrisville in 2022 was $31,882, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $127,528 for a family of four.
 However, Harrisville contains both very wealthy and poor people as well.